• Home

 You'll need a Zapier account to use the workflows in this piece.
 If you don't have an account yet, it's free to get started.

-First set up your trigger step—the event that starts your Zap.
+First, set up your trigger step—the event that starts your Zap.
 Search for and select Google Sheets for your trigger app and New spreadsheet row for your trigger event.
 If you're using the Zap template, these will be selected for you.
+Next, sign in with your Google Sheets account, if you haven’t already, then click Continue.

 A trigger step in the Zap editor with Google Sheets selected for the trigger app and New Spreadsheet Row selected for the trigger event.